TimCannady/Sateless_React_Rails/README.md

-WTF
+About
 ---------------
-A finished example of a stateless Ruby API using the rails-api gem, with a React client side app.
-To fit the definition of stateless, the API does not include action-view, sprockets, or sessions.
-Roughly speaking, React replaces action-view, Webpack replaces sprockets, and JWT replaces sessions.
+Following a tutorial on building a stateless Ruby API using the rails-api gem, with a React client side app.

+"To fit the definition of stateless, the API does not include action-view, sprockets, or sessions.
+Roughly speaking, React replaces action-view, Webpack replaces sprockets, and JWT replaces sessions."

 Installation
 ---------------